edgelesssys/constellation/rfc/XXX-trusted-kubernetes-images.md

 tag/hash part from the full image and set it in that `DNS` section of the config.

-The patches need to be materialized to the stateful filesystem by the bootstrapper.
+The patches need to be written to the stateful filesystem by the bootstrapper.
 As there are a lot of similarities between these patches and `components.Components`, we could extend that definition to also allow inline file content as an alternative to remote URI and hash.
 Alternatively, we could